Discover the possibilities offered by the integration of Unipi indoor air quality sensor featuring LoRa wireless communication.

 For subscription to messages with measured data from a single specific IAQ sensor, the topic will look like this:

 Upon establishing a connection by clicking on Connect all incoming messages are logged.
-Fields containing numeric values can be then visualised in a graph.
+Fields containing numeric values can be then visualized in a graph.

 Usage examples of LoRa sensors: